 There exists a "chicken-and-egg" issue: electrical current is generated by a conductor moving through a magnetic field, which, in turn, is formed by the electrical current.
 Starting the process only requires that a weak magnetic field be present, e.g., a weak magnetic field surrounding it.

 The Earth's magnetic field is maintained by such a dynamo (the Geodynamo), with molten Iron in the core being the conducting fluid.
-The Sun also has such a dynamo (Solar Dynamo), its gaseous interior being a conductor.
+The Sun also has such a dynamo (Solar Dynamo), its gaseous interior being a conductor: this is the solar Magnetic Dynamo model thought to explain the visible Solar Cycle.
 Other stars, planets, as well as galaxies are thought to maintain magnetic fields through the dynamo mechanism.
 I assume the sun's magnetic field could "seed" the Earth's dynamo, but I'm not sure how magnetism was first triggered in the solar dynamo: perhaps by convection including ions.

 Interplanetary Medium (IPM)